Barry Fry: Betting controversy

-In December 2018, Fry was charged by the Football Association for alleged misconduct in relation to betting after claims that he placed bets on matches or competitions during the 2017–18 season, in breach of FA rules.
+In December 2018, Fry was charged by the Football Association for alleged misconduct in relation to betting after claims he placed bets on matches or competitions during the 2017–18 season, in breach of FA rules.
 He accepted the charges, and on 31 January 2019 he was suspended from all footballing activity for four months, with three months of those suspended for a two-year period.